 - Icing sugar for sprinkling at the end

 - icing sugar for sprinkling over the top

 - cream ice cream or custard (or all three!)

 Line an 8 inch round cake pan with baking paper and lightly grease with butter or spray with oil.

 Zest and juice the lemon and set the zest aside.
 Put the chopped apples in a small bowl and pour the lemon juice over them.

-Combine the flour, sugar and lemon zest together in a large bowl, then add the eggs, melted butter, pine nuts (if using) and 2/3 of the apples.
+Combine the flour, sugar and lemon zest together in a large bowl, then add the eggs, melted butter, cinnamon & pine nuts (if using) and 2/3 of the apples.
 Stir until just combined.